data-preservation-programs/singularity/docs/cli-reference/datasource/add/mailru.md

          | true  | Enable
          | false | Disable

+   --mailru-speedup-file-patterns
+      Comma separated list of file name patterns eligible for speedup (put by hash).

+      Patterns are case insensitive and can contain '*' or '?' meta characters.

+      Examples:
+         | <unset>                 | Empty list completely disables speedup (put by hash).
+         | *                       | All files will be attempted for speedup.
+         | *.mkv,*.avi,*.mp4,*.mp3 | Only common audio/video files will be tried for put by hash.
+         | *.zip,*.gz,*.rar,*.pdf  | Only common archives or PDF books will be tried for speedup.

+   --mailru-speedup-max-disk
+      This option allows you to disable speedup (put by hash) for large files.

+      Reason is that preliminary hashing can exhaust your RAM or disk space.

+      Examples:
+         | 0  | Completely disable speedup (put by hash).
+         | 1G | Files larger than 1Gb will be uploaded directly.
+         | 3G | Choose this option if you have less than 3Gb free on local disk.

    --mailru-speedup-max-memory
       Files larger than the size given below will always be hashed on disk.